 Despite its historical “tech bro” culture, the technology sector is changing.
 Female business leaders are not only joining tech companies but leading them.

-Two women who are leading the charge at GoDaddy are Laura Messerschmitt, General Manager and Vice President of GoDaddy’s International Division, and Tamara Oppen, Vice President English Markets overseeing Australia, Canada and the United Kingdom.
+Two women who are leading the charge at GoDaddy are Laura Messerschmitt, President of GoDaddy’s International Division, and Tamara Oppen, Vice President English Markets overseeing Australia, Canada and the United Kingdom.

 Ahead of International Women’s Day, Tamara and Laura share their tips on how to back yourself and thrive as a female corporate leader and entrepreneur.